9001/copyparty/README.md

 similarly, you can fully ignore files/folders using `--no-idx [...]` and `:c,noidx=\.iso$`

+* when running on macos, all the usual apple metadata files are excluded by default

 if you set `--no-hash [...]` globally, you can enable hashing for specific volumes using flag `:c,nohash=`

 ### filesystem guards